Farama-Foundation/PettingZoo/README.md

 ## Base API

-Using environments in PettingZoo is very similar to Gym, i.e. you would run
+Using environments in PettingZoo is very similar to Gym, i.e. you load an enviroment via:

 ```
 from pettingzoo.gamma import pistonball